- Who should get tested?

 If the level has gone up more than a point or so, it may indicate the presence of a prostate tumor and is indicative of a need for further analysis.

-Other Tests for Prostate cancer screening
+Other tests for prostate cancer screening

-Other than a PSA test coupled with a biopsy, there are no tests that can conclusively diagnose prostate cancer.
 A recent arrival is called the prostate cancer antigen 3 (PCA3) test.
 This test detects genetic material that is produced only by prostate cells.
 Higher amounts of PCA3 are produced by cancerous prostate cells.

 The PCA3 test is performed on urine.
 It is a two-part test with the first part being a digital rectal exam (DRE) where the clinician inserts a gloved finger into the rectum and massages the prostate manually.